4hel/protoc-gen-twirp_dart/README.md

 A protoc plugin for generating a twirp client suitable for web and flutter/io projects.
 Inspired by the [Twirp typescript plugin](https://github.com/larrymyers/protoc-gen-twirp_typescript).

-Based off the plugin [apptreesoftware/protoc-gen-twirp_dart](https://github.com/apptreesoftware/protoc-gen-twirp_dart) and modifications from [marwan-at-work/protoc-gen-twirp_dart](https://github.com/marwan-at-work/protoc-gen-twirp_dart).
+Based off the plugin [apptreesoftware/protoc-gen-twirp_dart](https://github.com/apptreesoftware/protoc-gen-twirp_dart) and modifications from [marwan-at-work/protoc-gen-twirp_dart](https://github.com/marwan-at-work/protoc-gen-twirp_dart) and [captainbeardo/protoc-gen-twirp_dart](https://github.com/captainbeardo/protoc-gen-twirp_dart)

+change by 4hel: add support *Authorization http header*

 This plugin will output a protobuf based client instead of a JSON based client.
 It also removes some external dependencies.

 ## Setup